Tʼitʼqʼet First Nation

-The T'it'q'et also known as the T'it'k'it, the Tl'itl'kit and as the Lillooet Indian Band, is a First Nations government located in the Central Interior-Fraser Canyon region of the Canadian province of British Columbia.
+The Tʼitʼqʼet also known as the Tʼitʼkʼit, the Tlʼitlʼkit and as the Lillooet Indian Band, is a First Nations government located in the Central Interior-Fraser Canyon region of the Canadian province of British Columbia.

-The T'it'q'et's offices are located at Lillooet, British Columbia.
-Also located in and immediately around the town of Lillooet are the Cayoose Creek First Nation and the Bridge River Indian Band, although the T'it'q'et's reserve and community are located immediately adjacent to the main part of town.
+The Tʼitʼqʼetʼs offices are located at Lillooet, British Columbia.
+Also located in and immediately around the town of Lillooet are the Cayoose Creek First Nation and the Bridge River Indian Band, although the Tʼitʼqʼetʼs reserve and community are located immediately adjacent to the main part of town.
 Also nearby are the Fountain First Nation, 10 miles up the Fraser River, and the Seton Lake First Nation, whose nearest reserve is only 15 miles away along Seton Lake, but is accessible to and from town only by lake, rail or a tortuous mountain and canyon road via the Bridge River.
-Also considered to be in "Greater Lillooet" is the Indian reserve and ranching community of Pavilion, 20 miles up the Fraser from Lillooet, which is home to the Ts'kw'aylaxw First Nation, or Pavilion Band (also spelled Ts'kw'aylacw Nation).
+Also considered to be in "Greater Lillooet" is the Indian reserve and ranching community of Pavilion, 20 miles up the Fraser from Lillooet, which is home to the Tsʼkwʼaylaxw First Nation, or Pavilion Band (also spelled Tsʼkwʼaylacw Nation).